 The Triton Score will offer you great insights into your swimming.
 Readiness, Focus and Intensity scores will enable you to start seeing patterns in metrics you excel in and identify others you need to improve on.
 Keep in mind that low scores are not necessarily bad scores.
 In some cases, low scores will offer you the most incredible opportunities for improvement.
-In other instances, like specific focus metrics, low scores may well be the goal.
+In other instances, like metric tradeoffs, a lower score may well be the goal.

 What influences Readiness, Focus and Intensity Scores?

 Sacrificing technique for intensity will negatively impact the Focus Score.
 Instead of locking stroke execution to swim, you try to power through the hard workout.
 And while swimming with high effort will give you a high-intensity score, if you aren’t swimming with a focus on technique, you miss out on significant improvements.

 Your fitness level will directly impact your ability to hold technique and intensity through the workout.
 It is easier to focus on skill execution during more manageable sets, but it is paramount that you learn to be highly technical during the hard sets too.
 Start with a specific focus metric and work on it lap by lap.
 As you build your fitness, you’ll also build up your ability to hold technique longer.